Air pollution meteorology and Plume Types

 • Occurs more frequently when there is less turbulence.

-• For high stack, fanning is a favourable meteorological condition as it doesn’t cause ground pollution.
+• For high stack, fanning is considered a favourable meteorological condition as it doesn’t cause ground pollution.

 • The wavy looping plume arises in a super adiabatic environment (ELR>ALR), resulting in a very unstable atmosphere due to rapid mixing.